anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 Isn't it awesome and clean?
 Hasn't it take away a lot of hassles from us of doing vicious deserialization of the `acknowledgment` or the asserting field-by-field, making the test almost not-readable?

-Or if you are not really bothered about some fields, you can simply put as `$NOT.NULL` against them as below or completely skip them from the "assertions block".
+Or if you are not really bothered about some fields, you can simply put as `$NOT.NULL` against them as below or completely skip them from the "verify block".

 ### :::Note:::
 Field order doesn't really matter here as long as the structure is maintained. 👍